MikeyBeez/Ollama_Agents/README.md

 - `/explain <concept>`: Get an explanation of a concept
 - `/fact_check <statement>`: Perform a fact check on a statement
 - `/profile`: Display your user profile
-- `/graph`: Visualize the current state of the graph knowledgebase

-## 🕸️ Graph Knowledgebase

-Our graph knowledgebase is implemented in `src/modules/kb_graph.py`.
-It uses a JSON structure to represent nodes and edges, allowing for flexible and powerful knowledge representation.
-Key features include:

-- 📊 Efficient storage of relationships between concepts
-- 🔍 Fast querying of related information
-- 🧠 Dynamic updating of knowledge as the AI learns
-- 🌐 Easy integration with web search results and user interactions

-To interact with the graph knowledgebase, use the `/graph` command in the debug agent.

-## 🔍 Memory Search Commands

-- `/ms n m query`: Search memories and process query (short version, only shows answer)
-- `/msl n m query`: Search memories and process query (long version, shows memories and answer)
-  - `n`: Number of top results to retrieve
-  - `m`: Minimum similarity threshold (0-1)
-  - `query`: Your question or prompt
-  Example: `/ms 5 0.7 Who was Alan Turing?`

-## 🧵 Fabric Command

-Use the `/fabric` command to interact with Fabric patterns:

-1. Type `/fabric` in the chat interface.
-2. Select a pattern from the list provided.
-3. Enter the input text for the selected pattern.
-4. The AI will process your input using the chosen Fabric pattern and return the result.

-## 🎭 Multi-Agent System

-Our multi-agent system allows you to interact with different AI personalities:

-1. Run the main script: `python -m src.main`
-2. Choose the multi-agent option from the menu.
-3. Select an agent to chat with (e.g., Alice, Bob, or Charlie).
-4. Chat with the selected agent.
-5. Type 'back' to return to the agent selection menu.

-## 🛠️ Advanced Agent Tools

-Our `agent_tools.py` module now includes several advanced functions for sophisticated reasoning:

-- `find_analogies()`: Discovers insightful analogies to explain complex concepts
-- `detect_contradictions()`: Identifies conflicting information within a given dataset
-- `resolve_contradictions()`: Proposes resolutions for detected contradictions
-- `generate_hypotheses()`: Creates plausible hypotheses based on available data
-- `design_experiment()`: Outlines experimental procedures to test generated hypotheses
-- `infer_causal_relationships()`: Analyzes potential cause-and-effect relationships
-- `analyze_causal_chain()`: Examines the sequence of events in a causal chain

-These tools enable our agents to perform more nuanced and context-aware reasoning, leading to more insightful and comprehensive responses.

-## 🤖 Assistant Command

-The `/assistant` command provides various helpful functions.
-For details, see the [Assistant User Guide](docs/assistant_user_guide.md).

 ## 🤝 Contributing